 Tino Rangatiratanga, which is a phrase from Te Tiriti o Waitangi (Treaty of Waitangi) that refers to Māori self-determination, includes research on Indigenous Peoples' rights, governance, education, well-being and policy.

 Te Moana Nui is our pou that situates our research within 'our sea of islands' with a focus on comparative studies, the diaspora, environments and sustainability.

 Our guiding whakataukī is ‘whakatepea te kō’ which highlights our strategic team approach, including the weaving together of a research and community based agenda.
 Te Ipukarea also aims to be a space where Indigenous epistemologies and world-views are nurtured within the academy.

-Te Whare o Rongomaurikura, the International Centre for Language Revitalisation, is based within Te Ipukarea at AUT.
-The Centre is a revolutionary space where academics, researchers, students and practitioners in the field of endangered, minoritised, and Indigenous language revitalisation can collaborate, exchange ideas, and learn from the experiences of other groups working for the rejuvenation of their languages.
+The vision for Te Whare o Rongomaurikura, the Centre for Language Revitalisation is to develop expertise in Indigenous and endangered language revitalisation through excellent research and strong collaboration between researchers and language communities.
+It is a space where researchers, students, and practitioners in the field of language revitalisation can exchange ideas and learn from the experiences of other groups working to revive their languages.